marshall7m/aipnd/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, I develop code for an image classifier built with PyTorch, then convert it into a command line application.

 ## Data:
-The dataset consisted of jpg files of plants and their corresponding true label of what species of plants they are.
+The dataset consisted of plant photos (jpg) and their corresponding true label of what species of plants they are.
 There are a total of 102 possible lables.

 ## Processing: